slowburn-dev/DataConfig/Misc/Docs/src/Programming/ErrorHandling.md

     return DcOk();
 }
 ```
-This pattern is a bit similar to [Outcome](https://ned14.github.io/outcome/) and [Boost.Leaf](https://github.com/boostorg/leaf) except we give up using the return value at all.
+This pattern is similar to [Outcome](https://ned14.github.io/outcome/) and [Boost.Leaf](https://github.com/boostorg/leaf) except we give up using the return value.
 Return values should be passed through reference or pointers in function arguments.

 ## Diagnostics